JREAMdesign's Channel - YouTube - Iceweasel. Welcome to YouTube!

-Download Download Python The current production versions are Python 2.7.6 and Python 3.3.3.
+Download Python - Iceweasel.
+The current production versions are Python 3.4.0 and Python 2.7.6.

 Permission to use, copy, modify, distribute and sell this software and its documentation for any purpose is hereby granted without fee, provided that the below copyright notice appears in all copies and that both the copyright notice and this permission notice appear in supporting documentation.

 Silicon Graphics makes no representations about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.
 Copyright © 1994 Hewlett-Packard Company.
 Learn C++ C++ Language Tutorial.
 Search: Not logged in C++ Language These tutorials explain the C++ language from its basics up to the newest features introduced by C++11.

 Chapters have a practical orientation, with example programs in all sections to start practicing what is being explained right away.
 Instructions for use.
 The essential tools needed to follow these tutorials are a computer and a compiler toolchain able to compile C++ code and build the programs to run on it.

 C++ is a language that has evolved much over the years, and these tutorials explain many features added recently to the language.
 Therefore, in order to properly follow the tutorials, a recent compiler is needed.
 It shall support (even if only partially) the features introduced by the 2011 standard.
 Many compiler vendors support the new features at different degrees.

 See the bottom of this page for some compilers that are known to support the features needed.
 C++ Language Tutorial.
 Vector.
 Vectors are sequence containers representing arrays that can change in size.